sravitham/US_Covid_Tracking/README.md

 1. **[Project Proposal](https://docs.google.com/document/d/1EkK7s-hrbfpuLD8JQimp48hNTOVaU1L6Duz4obrLrRY/edit)**
     * **Topic/Rationale/Use Cases:** Determine what use cases and data we want to visualize.
 Use cases help determined how our data would help our audience.
 Review link above to identify a list use cases and the project proposal.
     * [Data Set](./Data/covid_data.json): Selected the dataset for historical COVID-19 as data collection by state ended on March 07, 2021 per website.
 We selected the api and studied the json data to best know how to visualize it for our audience.
     * **Specifications:** Assisted in sketching our final design by pulling in pictures on how we want to display our data.
-Determined that we wanted a dashboard, chloropleth map, bar graph, and gauge to showcase our data.
+Determined that we wanted a dashboard, chloropleth map, and gauge to showcase our data.
 See images we gathered our inspiration.

     ![Dashboard](./getbootstrap.com/Images/dashboard_img.png)
     ![Chloropleth Map](./getbootstrap.com/Images/carousel_img_us_map.png)